 This set of 100 tiles includes three types of triangles (equilateral, right, and isosceles) and two sizes of squares in five colors.
 Not only do they grab a child’s attention, but they are also a great first introduction to geometry and engineering.

-Magna-Tiles are durable.
+These magnet toys for kids are durable.
 They’re not indestructible — the magnets can fall out if the pieces are thrown too hard — but they are built to last.
 They’re used in preschools and day cares all over the country and can stand up to years of being played with.
 Many parents agree they are worth the splurge.

 2. PicassoTiles Magnetic Building Tiles